ramok0/PlataniumV3/README.md

 - your config.json (with or without token, it does not matter since they are ciphered)
 - the path to the folder that contains PlataniumV3.dll and config.json
 - the issue and how to reproduce it
+- fortnite logs (if you can)
+- fortnite version

 ## FAQ